-Glutaric Aciduria Type 1 (GA-1) also called Glutaric Acidemia Type 1, is an inherited, genetic disorder.
+Glutaric aciduria type 1 (GA-1) also called glutaric acidemia type 1, is an inherited, genetic disorder.
 GA-1 occurs when there is a defect in an enzyme that helps break down protein from food.
 The name of the enzyme is glutaryl-CoA dehydrogenase (GCDH).

 Protein is made up of smaller units called amino acids.
 Amino acids are important to build muscle and other body tissues for normal growth.
 Any extra amino acids are normally broken down to produce energy.
 In GA-1, two of the amino acids cannot be broken down in the body.
 These amino acids are lysine and tryptophan.
 When someone with GA-1 eats too much protein from food, does not get enough calories or becomes ill, blood levels of lysine and tryptophan increase and so do levels of glutaric acid, a toxic byproduct.
-Glutaric aciduria gets its name because of the build-up of glutaric acid in blood and urine of people with this disorder.
+Glutaric aciduria gets its name because of the buildup of glutaric acid that can occur in the blood and urine of people with this disorder.

 High levels of glutaric acid are especially dangerous to an infant’s brain.
 The area of the brain that is most affected, which is called the basal ganglia, controls movement.
 Thus, affected infants and children can develop spasms and jerking movements with a rigid body posture, especially after a serious illness.
 Long-term problems can include poor growth, abnormal motor skills, slow development and learning problems.